tohagan/stlive/README.md

 ### Live Internet Demo or Testing  (Cool Feature!)

-The  `localtunnel` option creates an encrypted socket connect from your `stlive` server to a randomly generated subdomain of **[localtunnel.me](http://localtunnel.me)**.
+The  `--localtunnel` option creates an encrypted socket connect from your `stlive` server to a randomly generated subdomain of **[localtunnel.me](http://localtunnel.me)**.
 This will *punch a hole in your firewall* and expose your `stlive server` server with a randomly generated domain name that is accessible on the Internet if you know the random path.

 	$ stlive serve --localtunnel